lior199707/ai_engineer_assessment/README.md

 ### 2. Query the System (RAG)

 Ask questions based on the ingested documents.
-The system will retrieve relevant context and generate an answer.
+The system will retrieve relevant context and generate an answer using the configured provider.

 ```bash
 python main.py query --q "What are the key findings in the document?"